-Additionally, Dr. Raeburn became the youngest course director of the integrated Term 1 course in the new systems-based curriculum in 2016.
+Additionally, Kazzara became the youngest course director of the integrated Term 1 course in the new systems-based curriculum in 2016.
 She was actively involved in the development of this new curriculum and was tasked with being the first course director to implement it with a pilot class of medical students.
-Over the next three years, Dr. Raeburn directed this popular course and introduced innovative ideas that increased the integration of clinical knowledge into the basic sciences.
+Over the next three years, Kazzara not only directed this popular course but also introduced innovative ideas that increased the integration of clinical knowledge into the basic sciences.
 This included the expansion of ultrasound and simulation labs, integrated small groups, and clinical cases within the course.

-Dr. Raeburn is a member of several professional societies, including the American Association for Anatomy (AAA) and the American Association of Clinical Anatomists (AACA), where she serves on the Association Council and chairs several standing committees.
+Kazzara is a member of several professional societies, including the American Association for Anatomy (AAA) and the American Association of Clinical Anatomists (AACA), where she serves on the Association Council and chairs several standing committees.

-A proud alumna, Dr. Raeburn earned her Doctor of Medicine, graduating cum laude from SGU.
+A proud alumna, Kazzara earned her Doctor of Medicine, graduating cum laude from SGU in 2008.
 She later completed her clinical training in the UK and returned to serve at the Grenada General Hospital.
-Dr. Raeburn began her career at SGU as a clinical instructor in the Department of Anatomical Sciences and was quickly promoted to lecturer.
-In 2020, she received a master's degree in anatomy, where her research focused on the clinical application of ultrasound with a special interest in the posterior forearm.
+Kazzara began her career at SGU as a clinical instructor in the Department of Anatomical Sciences and was quickly promoted to lecturer within the department.
+In 2020, she received a master's degree in anatomy, where her research focused on the clinical application of ultrasound, with special interest in the posterior forearm.